boyplatform/viewNodes_Andriod/README.md

 A UI framework created by flutter to support andriod devices to be integrated to boyplatform board section backend.

+##Attention
+Please download both google andriod 'API28&29' into your local andriod SDK package to prepare your develop evironment.

 ## HomePage

 <div>